poweredjj/gpslog/README.md

 Make sure ```telemetry``` is enabled in Betaflight ```receiver``` tab.

-Tested on RadioMaster Pocket / GX12, ExpressLRS / Crossfire, and M8 / M10 / M100 GPS.
+Tested on RadioMaster Pocket / GX12, ExpressLRS / Crossfire and M8 / M10 / M100 GPS.

 You can freely use and modify this script.